LetUsFindOut.com

 Vitamin C (ascorbic acid)

 Vitamin C is required for the fast healing of burns, cuts, wounds etc. it acts as cement between cells.
 If there is less vitamin C then the strength of cells will also be less and they can bleed more easily.
-It is important for the good functioning of adrenal and thyroid gland.
-It also prevents from some types of cancer.
-Vitamin C is found in papaya, green peppers, lemons, oranges, mangoes.
+It is very important for the good functioning of adrenal and thyroid gland.
+It also protects the body from some types of cancer.
+Vitamin C is found in the papaya, green peppers, lemons, oranges, mangoes.

 Vitamin D (calciferol)